intel/libvirt-tdx/docs/formatdomain.rst

 Launch Security
 ---------------

-The contents of the ``<launchSecurity type='sev'>`` element is used to provide the guest owners input used for creating an encrypted VM using the AMD SEV feature (Secure Encrypted Virtualization).
+The contents of the ``<launchSecurity>`` element is used to provide the guest owners input used for creating an encrypted VM using the AMD SEV feature (Secure Encrypted Virtualization) or INTEL TDX feature (Trust Domain Extensions).

 SEV is an extension to the AMD-V architecture which supports running encrypted virtual machine (VMs) under the control of KVM.
 Encrypted VMs have their pages (code and data) secured such that only the guest itself has access to the unencrypted version.
-Each encrypted VM is associated with a unique encryption key; if its data is accessed to a different entity using a different key the encrypted guests data will be incorrectly decrypted, leading to unintelligible data.
+Each encrypted VM is associated with a unique encryption key;
+if its data is accessed to a different entity using a different key the encrypted guests data will be incorrectly decrypted, leading to unintelligible data.
 For more information see various input parameters and its format see the `SEV API spec <https://support.amd.com/TechDocs/55766_SEV-KM_API_Specification.pdf>`__ :since:`Since 4.4.0`

+Example: usage of the SEV

 ::